 16. Applicable Law and Jurisdiction This agreement shall be governed by Laws of Union of India and Courts at New Delhi shall have exclusive jurisdiction.

 17. Commercial Terms & Conditions : It may be noted that the lowest bidding tenderer in the online bidding need not automatically win the business and if Company is not satisfied with the price achieved through the e-bidding process.
 Company reserves the right to negotiate further with the bidders to achieve a suitable price.
-By clicking on "I Agree" the bidder confirm that rates offered in online price bid will remain valid up to specified tenure mentioned in subject line from the date of execution of bid.
-Rates finalized thru"e; e-bidding would be valid and binding on the tenderer for bidding tenure mentioned subject line of e-bidding from the execution date of opening of bid unless extended by mutual consent in writing.
+By clicking on "I Agree" the bidder confirm that rates offered in online price bid will remain valid up to specified tenure mentioned in subject line or given the attached terms and conditions or as specified in the enquiry from the date of execution of bid.
+Rates finalized through e-bidding would be valid and binding on the tenderer for bidding tenure mentioned unless extended by mutual consent in writing.
 During the validity period, tenderer will not be allowed either to withdraw or revise his offer on his own.
 Breach of this provision will entail forfeiture of the Pending Payments / Earnest Money Deposit.
 Once the tender is accepted and work awarded, the rates will be valid for the entire contractual period.
+Any deviation shall be mutually discussed and agreed in writing.